-- Attracting suppliers to the blockchain-based supply chain management system and convincing them of the benefits of transparent operations. - Lack of infrastructure, i.e. a unified approach to storing data and the lack of employment of IoT-sensors are an obstacle to creating an effective supply chain tracking system.
+- The challenge of attracting suppliers to the blockchainbased supply chain management system and convincing them of the benefits of transparent operations. - Lack of infrastructure, i.e. a unified approach to storing data and the lack of employment of IoT-sensors are an obstacle to creating an effective supply chain tracking system.